bradhe/go_protoc_example/README.md

 1. `counters` is where the library code lives, including the generated protoc code.
-1. `counter_server` is the server component
+1. `counters_server` is the server component
-1. `counter_client` is a CLI for interacting with the server.
+1. `counters_client` is a CLI for interacting with the server.

 ## Getting Up and Running